 As a recollection, in November 2020, the Government of India announced US$ 36 billion stimulus package to generate job opportunities and provide liquidity support to various sectors such as tourism, aviation, construction and housing.

 Numerous foreign companies are setting up their facilities in India on account of various Government initiatives that are aimed to boost the country’s manufacturing sector and increase purchasing power of an average Indian consumer.

 d.
 Economic Outlook

-Overall business sentiments, however, remain positive, with the Indian stock markets bouncing back to being ‘bullish’ in less than a quarter, backed by steady in-flows of FDI’s.
-SME’s and MSME’s are the worst affected, hard hit by liquidity crunch and therefore is expected to undergo restructuring and consolidation.
+Overall business sentiments, however, remain positive with the Indian stock markets bouncing back to being ‘bullish’ in less than a quarter, backed by steady in-flows of FDI’s.
+SME’s and MSME’s are the worst affected, hard hit by liquidity crunch, and therefore are expected to undergo restructuring and consolidation.

 The focus on digitization is now of utmost importance for businesses across sectors irrespective of their size.
 Stakeholders and business owner now more so realize the value addition of incorporating digital platforms whether to support sales and marketing or to manage internal administrative affairs.
 Majority of Indian companies, especially the SME and MSME’s are now undergoing the digital transformation which was long overdue.

 Due to the global cues of China Exodus, the number of companies from across the globe are exploring India as one of the destinations for relocating their manufacturing base.
 Indian Government is also pitching to attract both large multinationals and international SME’s via this route.